collapsed-stacks/atheism/questions/1565/how-should-the-us-fight-against-the-defamation-of-religions-un-resultion-voted-r.md

 - posted by: [Seti](https://stackexchange.com/users/-1/247-seti) on 2010-12-28
 - score: 2

-<p>It's nothing to do with cultural sensitivity.
+It's nothing to do with cultural sensitivity.
 Human rights are for people, not ideas.
 Ideas should not be protected by censorship, unless they explicitly promote violence.
 That may mean that certain ideas you don't like have to be tolerated, but the best way to defeat them is by rational arguement, or by ignoring them.
-Any attempt to pass a ruling which says that we can't argue that stoning women to death for "adultery" is unacceptable automatically shows itself for what it is, and should be strongly resisted.</p>
+Any attempt to pass a ruling which says that we can't argue that stoning women to death for "adultery" is unacceptable automatically shows itself for what it is, and should be strongly resisted.

 ## Answer 1669